DAS KNOWS GOVERNMENT INCENTIVES BETTER THAN ANYONE.

 Dr. Hun Kang knows how complicated and convoluted reporting attestations have become.
 “I used to do attestations on my own,” he noted, “but as time has passed it’s become really complicated.”

-That’s why Dr. Kang turned to DAS Health’s government incentives reporting assistance.
+That’s why Dr. Kang turned to DAS Health’s government incentives MACRA and MIPS professional services.
 “DAS knows government incentives better than anyone – they’ve helped us identify what we need to achieve and how to implement and meet requirements we wouldn’t have been able to hit otherwise,” Dr. Kang said.

-Now, with government reporting, Dr. Kang gets regular reports and guided assistance to best meet incentive requirements.
+Now, with DAS' MACRA and MIPS Professional Services, Dr. Kang gets regular reports and guided assistance to best meet incentive requirements.
 “We get a grade for how the practice is doing and where we need to improve, it’s very helpful to know where they are at,” he stated, “There’s so many changes and issues with meeting these requirements.
 When I ask a question, DAS knows what I’m talking about and can tell me if I am right or wrong.
 This makes it an excellent company to consult with.”

 Attesting with DAS Health in 2016, Dr. Kang avoided the 3 percent negative payment adjustment in 2018 as well as improved his PQRS and value-based modifier program performance to receive payment incentives.